 Decisions at first will need to be made on limited information

 The first generation of vaccines for SARS-CoV-2 may be available within the next 6-18 months.
 However, these may be suboptimal.
 Furthermore, a vaccine may be developed but not available to the UK as a priority.
 Decisions on which vaccine strategies to adopt will depend on the availability of a vaccine, the immunity elicited and acceptability of the vaccine (79,137–140).
 Different vaccine strategies will have different results; immunity in vulnerable populations and those at high risk of exposure, or reduced transmission or elimination of the infection in the population at large.
 The effects of vaccination in different groups such as children, clinically vulnerable groups and older people must be considered.
-All vaccine scenarios discussed below are not mutually exclusive and are likely to occur in conjunction with continued non-pharmaceutical interventions .
+All vaccine scenarios discussed below are examples, are not mutually exclusive and are likely to occur in conjunction with continued non-pharmaceutical interventions .

 Current clinical trials are designed to test efficacy in reducing clinical disease (symptomatic infection) and the FDA has stipulated a requirement for 50% efficacy for licensure (40); trials are not necessarily designed to detect protection against infection, severe disease, transmission, or efficacy in different groups, although these may be measured as secondary outcomes.
 A vaccine with low efficacy will reduce disease burden, but is less likely to be successful in reaching herd immunity.
 Further information, for example, on the longevity of immunity and requirement for boosters, may be limited at the time when the first vaccines are used.
 Long term safety monitoring will be essential.